phammings/calculator/README.md

 ## Switching to darkmode

-Toggle the switch on top of the calculator will switch themes.
+Toggling the switch on top of the calculator will switch themes.